-Development proposals should contribute towards the transition to a low carbon future in a changing climate.
-As appropriate to their scale and nature, proposals should, in whatever way they can, contribute to radical reductions in greenhouse gas emissions; minimising vulnerability and improving resilience; encouraging the reuse of existing resources, including the conversion of existing buildings; and supporting renewable and low carbon energy and associated infrastructure.
+As a matter of principle, development proposals should contribute towards the transition to a low carbon future in a changing climate.
+Proposals should, in whatever way they can, contribute to radical reductions in greenhouse gas emissions; minimise vulnerability and improve resilience; encourage the reuse of existing resources, including the conversion of existing buildings; and support renewable and low carbon energy and associated infrastructure.